This website uses cookies

 Adolescent Community Reinforcement Approach (A-CRA) is an evidence-based behavioral intervention that seeks to reduce environmental factors that promote substance use and build resilience with pro-social behaviors.
 Clinicians assume a flexible approach to reduce adolescent substance use by choosing from a menu of 19 different A-CRA procedures that address areas such as problem-solving skills, communication skills, and relapse prevention.

-Continuing education credits provided for eligible counselors, social workers, and psychologists.
+Up to 11 Category A/I continuing education credit hours provided for eligible counselors, substance use counselors, social workers, and psychologists.
 Length of training varies.

 ** FREE **